Task Priors: Enhancing Model Evaluation by Considering the Entire Space of Downstream Tasks: Task Priors: Model Evaluation on Infinitely Many Tasks

 Starting from the task-prior distribution $\mu_{\mK}$ over graphs introduced in the previous section, we can view every edge as an independent Bernoulli variable whose success probability is $\sigma(\mK_{i,j}/T)$.
 However, for the the purpose of measuring performance of a model with linear probes, we may instead want to sample from the probability measure restricted on those graphs $\mG$ which arise from one hot labelings $\mY$, where $\mG = \mY\mY^\top$.
 We will denote by $\mu_{\mK}^q$ the probability measure given by,

-Sampling from the restricted measure $\mu_K^q$ is a much more challenging problem, and ends up being equivalent to sampling from the so-called Pott's Model from statistical mechanics \cite{potts}.
+Sampling from the restricted measure $\mu_K^q$ is a much more challenging problem, and is equivalent to sampling from the Potts Model from statistical mechanics \citep{potts}.
 For instance, for binary labelings there are $2^n$ possible states, so sampling and computing the partition function can be completely intractable.
-We could use Markov Chain Monte Carlo (MCMC) methods such as the Metropolis-Hastings algorithm to sample from this distribution, but this can also prove to be challenging in practice and requires proper tuning of some parameters to get right.
+We could use Markov Chain Monte Carlo (MCMC) methods such as the Metropolis-Hastings algorithm to sample from this distribution, but this is sensitive to hyperparameters and may mix slowly in practice.
 Instead, we propose an approximate sampling algorithm in $O(n)$ time to sample a labeling on $n$ data points.

 Suppose we write the labeling $\mathbf Y = [y_1, \ldots y_n]$, and we denote by $\mathbf c$ a one hot vector corresponding to class $c$.
 We operate sequentially, assigning a label to each new data point we see using the following approximation of the true measure $\mu_K^q$, where $p(y_i = \mathbf c | y_1, \ldots, y_{i-1}) \approx \frac1C \exp(\frac1T \sum_{j<i}\mathbf K_{i,j} \mathbf{1}_{\{y_{j} = \mathbf c\}})$.
 We can then achieve an algorithmic speedup by using the factorization of our kernel matrix as $\mathbf K = \mathbf Z \mathbf Z^T$ (if we do not have access to the features, we can use for instance a Cholesky factorization here).
 Then we have,